 On/Off switch for measuring light (weak excitation light consisting of μ s pulses).
 Measuring light can be switched by selecting "Meas.
 Light" and touching SET.
-Independent of the selected line in the menu, the OFF/ON key turns measuring light off or on.
+The OFF/ON key turns measuring light off or on, independent of the menu item selected.